WPGlobus/WPGlobus/readme.txt

 = 1.0.8 =
 * ADDED:
-	* All in one seo plugin support
+	* Partial support of the All in One SEO Pack plugin.
-	* Language selector to adminbar
+	* Language selector in the Admin bar.
-	* Admin interface improvements
 * FIXED:
-	* Revised algorithm for edit-tags.php page for correct update fields
-	* Correct saving post in devmode
-	* Changed flag file to us.png for en_US locale
+	* Changed flag to `us.png` for the `en_US` locale.
+	* Some Admin interface improvements.
+	* Corrected field updates at the `edit-tags.php` page.
+	* Corrected post saving in WPGlobus developer's mode (toggle off).

 = 1.0.7.2 =
 * FIXED: